department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-new.md

 [@TODO: KB ARTICLE FOR ADDING VET CENTERS - SEE runbook-vamc-facility-new]

 #### CMS help desk steps
-**Note: If the help desk is waiting on information from the facility staff or editor, add the "Awaiting editor" flag to the facility** with a log message that includes a link to this ticket.
+**Note: If the help desk is waiting on information from the facility staff or editor, add the `Awaiting editor` flag to the facility** with a log message that includes a link to this ticket.
 Remove the flag when the ticket is ready to be worked by the Facilities team. **Be sure to preserve the current moderation state of the node when adding or removing the flag.**

 **If a Mobile Vet Center:**
 - [ ] Confirm what Vet Center it belongs to, and set the "Main Vet Center location" field.
 The parent location may be derived by the Facility ID.